awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-recovery.md

 1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

-1. On the navigation pane, choose **CLUSTERS**\.
+1. On the navigation menu, choose **Clusters**\.
 The clusters for your account in the current AWS Region are listed\.
 A subset of properties of each cluster is displayed in columns in the list\.

 1. Choose the name of the cluster that you want to modify from the list\.
 The cluster details page appears\.